PSA (song)

-"PSA" (also called "Potting Season") is a song by American singer-songwriter SZA.
-It was released on February 9, 2025, as part of the extended version of Lana (2025), the reissue of her second studio album SOS (2022).
-Prior to this, the song was released on January 5, 2023, as one of two bonus songs on an exclusive digital version of SOS.
+"PSA" is a song by American singer-songwriter SZA, used for the official trailer of her second studio album, SOS (2022).
+It had a limited release on January 5, 2023, as part of a download-only edition of the album, and was released via streaming services on February 9, 2025, as a bonus track from SOS Deluxe: Lana (2024).

 "PSA" is an orchestral song with a simple, stringed production, consisting of pianos and harps alongside vocal harmonies.
 The lyrics are delivered in a rap cadence and with braggadocio; SZA demands that people call her nothing but number-one and serve her, says she takes pleasure in angering people, and mocks those she views as "bottom feeders".

 SZA has performed "PSA" several times during the SOS Tour as the concert opener, as well as at a surprise concert celebrating the release of SOS.
 The song was used for the official teaser for SOS, yet despite this, it did not appear on the final track list for the standard edition.
 It was also intended to appear on the initial release of Lana but was scrapped by SZA's manager.